Bot Commands

 Permissions: All members can use this command.

-/rates adjust
+/rates manage

 Permissions: Manage Server or the server's "mod role" (if applicable).

-/chat-drops create
+/chat-drops manage

-Example Usage: /chat-drops delete 18
+Example Usage: /chat-drops manage

 Permissions: Manage Server or the server's "mod role" (if applicable).